8 Seasonal Ice Rinks in the Northwest

-Here are six great options around Washington and Oregon for mastering your best crossover move:
+Here are eight great options around Washington and Oregon for mastering your best crossover move:

 To experience the largest outdoor skating rink in the Washington region, head to Bellevue Downtown Park.
-From now until January 11, the entire park is transformed into a winter wonderland.
-And be sure to check out the ice arena’s special events happening throughout the season including Free Skate Mondays, free lessons on Tuesdays and Thursdays, Stroller Skate Thursdays and ‘Late Skate’ hours on Friday and Saturday.
+The park is transformed into a winter wonderland.
+And be sure to check out the ice arena’s special events.

 Seattle Center Winterfest Ice Rink

 Fisher Pavilion at Seattle Center turns into a winter playground with ice skating and holiday festivities.
 Check out the calendar for the events calendar to maximize your visit.

 Pack your thick socks and mittens because you will get cold.
 Holiday themed ice skating takes place at Point Ruston.
 Check the website for hours and events.